illescasDaniel/Questions/README.md

 * A topic is defined as an array of sets of questions.
 Ideally this sets are about the same topic...
 * Each set of questions can have a different number of answers BUT all the answers in each set need to have the same number
 * Whithing a question, the answers can't repeat; as well as the correct answers
+* You can also use some images which will show below the specific questions.
+You must specify a URL of that image (I think the link must start with "https").
+The image will load asychronously and it will be cached for later faster use too.
 * Each question can have 1 or multiple correct answers.
 Use "correct" for a unique correct answer and "correctAnswers" for multiple ones.
 If you use both ("correct", "correctAnswers") it will add the "correct" index to the other array (is a set so it won't repeat)

 The rest can be deduced :)